CogentRedTester/mpv-file-browser/addons/README.md

 The `parse` method will then be called on the selected parser, which is expected to return either a table of list items, or nil.
 If nil is returned, then the browser will attempt to load the directory from the next parser for which `can_parse` return true, otherwise if an empty table is returned the browser will treat the directory as empty.
 To be specific file-browser doesn't call parse directly, it calls the `parse_or_defer` method, as described in the [below](#utility-functions) table.

-Additionally, parse can return two values after the list; these values will be evaluated into booleans, and will be used to determine if the output of the parser requires additional filtering and sorting, respectively.
-This can be useful if you choose to filter or sort the script yourself, or if the directory does not conform to standard filesystem rules (such as dvd-browser).
-Otherwise, the two extra return values can be excluded and file-browser will automatically filter and sort everything according to user preferences.

 ## The List Array